mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 Introduction
 ------------
-Overriding error pages in your web application or website is a very useful feature because of giving a good experience to users and let you lead users to the proper page after seeing the error also improve your site SEO rate.
-So let see how to override these pages in Django projects.
+Overriding error pages in your web application or website is a handy feature because of giving an excellent experience to users and lets you lead users to the right page after seeing the error also improve your site's SEO rate.
+So let's see how to override these pages in Django projects.

 ---
 > **Note**
-> This tutorial based on Django 2.*
+> This tutorial is based on Django 2.*

 Step 1 - Preparing Templates
 ----------------------------
 OK, First, we need to create our templates.
 By default, Django serves 4 templates for bad requests (400), permission denied (403), not found (404) and server error (500) errors, so we must override this template to use our customized pages.
-You can design your pages on your way then put those in this
+You can design your pages on your way and then put those in this path:
-path:

 ```
 your_project_root/your_app_name/templates/your_app_name/errors/